motiondescriptors/modosc/README.md

 VIDEO TUTORIALS: https://www.youtube.com/playlist?list=PLMrDazzs9wCQET95Mel3v_Ujmq0uP7XCT

-Requires o.dot externals: http://cnmat.berkeley.edu/downloads
+Requires o.dot externals.
+The official o.dot releases can be found here: http://cnmat.berkeley.edu/downloads.
+However if you are running Windows in 64-bit more you will need a more recent beta release from the o.dot github page here: https://github.com/CNMAT/CNMAT-odot/releases

 More details can be found in the wiki: https://github.com/motiondescriptors/modosc/wiki

+For more information see the following two papers on the initial release of Modosc.
 See the paper included in the repository (modosc_NIME_2018.pdf) for more information.

 F. Visi and L. Dahl, “Real-Time Motion Capture Analysis and Music Interaction with the Modosc Descriptor Library,” in NIME’18 – International Conference on New Interfaces for Musical Expression, 2018.
+(This paper is included in the repository as modosc_NIME_2018.pdf.)

-L. Dahl and F. Visi, "Modosc: A Library of Real-Time Movement Descriptors for Marker-Based Motion Capture", in MOCO'18, Proceedings of the 5th International Conference on Movement and Computing, 2018. https://dl.acm.org/citation.cfm?id=3212842
+L. Dahl and F. Visi, "Modosc: A Library of Real-Time Movement Descriptors for Marker-Based Motion Capture", in MOCO'18, Proceedings of the 5th International Conference on Movement and Computing, 2018.
+(This can be found here: https://dl.acm.org/citation.cfm?id=3212842)